 The project was undertaken with an 80% donation by the Taylors plus financial support from the Echo Foundation, McLean Foundation, Consecon Foundation, Ganawenim Meshkiki (Eastern Georgian Bay Initiative), Dr. Nancy Ironside and other valued donors.

-Stay tuned for details of the formal property dedication, which has been delayed due to the pandemic.
+Stay tuned for details of the formal property dedication, which is scheduled to take place in the fall of 2021.

 - Granite rockland mixed with Red Oak, White Pine and Sumac